apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/cluster-management/restart-postgresql-cluster.md

 ---
-title: Restart MySQL cluster
+title: Restart PostgreSQL cluster
-description: How to restart a MySQL cluster
+description: How to restart a PostgreSQL cluster
 sidebar_position: 4
 ---

-# Restart MySQL cluster
+# Restart PostgreSQL cluster
 You can restart all pods of the cluster.
 When an exception occurs in a database, you can try to restart it.

 > ***Note:***